Bloody Mallory: Casting

 According to interviews present on the Region 1 DVD, Valentina Vargas was reluctant to appear in the film, but strong campaigning by director Magnat convinced her to sign on.

 Release

 Bloody Mallory was released in France on 17 July 2002.
 It was released in the United States in the second quarter of 2004.

 Influence and references

 Magnat has admitted to being highly influenced by the visual style and hyper-reality of anime and manga.
 This influence is most apparent during the final scenes of the first battle of the film between Mallory and the undead attacking the church.

 Mallory's appearance, especially her bright red hair and revealing uniform, is highly reminiscent of the main character in the film Run Lola Run.
+Her black leather pants, red vinyl top, hair length, style and color, fighting style and overall appearance and attitude and connexion with the occult are highly reminiscent of the video game and film character Bloodrayne.

 The Necronomicon, a work featured in the horror fiction of H. P. Lovecraft, is referenced several times as if it were a legal document, including the citing of paragraphs and sub-sections relating to the conditions of summoning a demon.

 A vindictive living doll from a 1963 episode of the Twilight Zone is called Talky Tina.